 Renovaré (pronounced “ren-oh-var-ay” is a Latin word meaning "to be renewed”) is a process that inspires, resources, models, and advocates a life centered in God and experienced through spiritual practices.
 Four groups offered at various times provide lots of opportunities to find a group that works in your schedule.
-Would you like a 6-week “taste” of Renovaré to see if it’s for you?
-Beginning the week of January 9, Renovaré groups will begin a new study.
+Beginning the week of April 29, 2019, Renovaré groups will begin a new study.
 Join us!

 Join A Group

 Please join us for this 6-week study beginning the week of April 29, 2019.
 Choose a group that works with your schedule:

 ● Mondays at 9:30 a.m. in the Youth Room